Google Related Questions or People Also Ask Questions Patent

-When you search at Google, the answers you receive sometimes now include additional questions, that often have the label above them, “People Also Ask.”
-I was curious if I might be able to find a patent about these questions, and I saw that they were sometimes referred to as “related questions.”
+When you search at Google, the answers you receive sometimes include additional questions that often have the label above them, “People Also Ask.”
+I was curious if I might find a patent about these questions, and I saw that “people also ask” questions were sometimes referred to as “related questions.”

-An article at Moz today on the topic was interesting: Infinite ‘People Also Ask’ Boxes: Research and SEO Opportunities.
-The answers about how these related questions are decided upon seems to have a simpler origin as described in Google’s patent, but it is interesting comparing the ideas from that post with the patent.
+An article at Moz today on related questions was interesting: Infinite ‘People Also Ask’ Boxes: Research and SEO Opportunities.
+The answers about how those related questions are decided upon seem to have a simpler origin as described in Google’s patent.
+Still, it is interesting comparing the ideas from that post with the patent.

-I searched through Google patent search for “related questions” and I came up with a patent named, “Generating related questions for search queries”.
-When I looked at the screenshots that accompanied the patent, they appeared to be very similar to the “People also ask” type questions Google shows us today in search results.
+I searched through Google patent search for “related questions,” and I came up with a patent named “Generating related questions for search queries.”
+When I looked at the screenshots accompanying the patent, they appeared very similar to the “People also ask” type questions Google shows us today in search results.

-The patent provides some information about how Google gets these related questions.
+The patent provides some information about how Google gets these “people also ask” or related questions.

-It appears that Google looks at a query it receives and after receiving a number of search results, will decide upon one or more topic sets for each of the search result resources from “previously submitted search queries that have resulted in users selecting search results identifying the search result resource” and “selecting related questions from a question database using the topic sets.”
-The questions that are selected from those topic sets may be returned along with search results for the query searched for.
+It appears that Google looks at a query it receives and, after receiving several search results, will decide upon one or more topic sets for each of the search result resources from “previously submitted search queries that have resulted in users selecting search results identifying the search result resource” and “selecting related questions from a question database using the topic sets.”
+The “people also ask” questions selected from those topic sets may get returned along with search results for the query searched for.

-The question database includes previously submitted search queries that have been determined to be in question form.
+The related questions database includes previously submitted search queries in question form.

-Deciding upon topic sets for each of the search result resource involves:
+Deciding upon topic sets for each of the search result resources involves:

 (1) Identifying qualified search queries for the search result resource – previously submitted search query that resulted in a user selecting a search result that identifies the search result resource;

-(2) Ranking the qualified search queries based either on a number of times each query has been submitted or based on a number of times users have selected a search result identifying the search result resource after submitting each query; and
+(2) Ranking the qualified search queries based either on how many times each query has been submitted or based on how often users have selected a search result identifying the search result resource after submitting each query; and

 (3) Selecting one or more highest-ranked qualified search queries as the topic sets for the search result resource.

-The questions chosen to be included with a set of search results might be compared with each other, and if they appear to be equivalents of one another, the best version of that question might replace equivalent questions.
+The “people also ask” questions included with a set of search results can get compared with each other, and if they appear as equivalents of one another, the best version of that question might replace equivalent questions.

-The patent gives us a reason for showing searchers related questions:
+The patent gives us a reason for showing searchers these “people also ask” questions:

-Providing related questions to users can help users who are using un-common keywords or terminology in their search query to identify keywords or terms that are more commonly used to describe their intent.
-The user experience can be improved by submitting the displayed content of a related question as a new search query and receiving a pre-determined, pre-formatted answer to the related question as part of a response from the search engine.
+Providing related questions to users can help users who use un-common keywords or terminology in their search query to identify keywords or terms that are more commonly used to describe their intent.
+The user experience can get improved by submitting the displayed content of a related question as a new search query and receiving a pre-determined, pre-formatted answer to the related question as part of a response from the search engine.

 Generating related questions for search queries